 A lot of research has been done to improve dental implant technology.
-Implants can help address issues like partial or complete loss of teeth which continues to be a big problem today.
+Implants can help address issues like a partial or complete loss of teeth which continues to be a big problem today.

 Implants over dentures

-For a long time, individuals had complete dentures in order to replace lost tissues of the teeth, bone and gum.
+For a long time, individuals had complete dentures in order to replace lost tissues of the teeth, bone, and gum.
 Though dentures did a good job at helping to replace lost tissues, they did not have a great effect on improving teeth function.
 Most people find upper dentures more comfortable than the lower denture.
-With a lower denture, the stability and comfort is usually a problem that wearers experience and often seek better alternatives to replace lost teeth.
+With a lower denture, stability and comfort is usually a problem that wearers experience and often seek better alternatives to replace lost teeth.

 What happens when you lose lower teeth?

 When teeth are lost, whether on the upper or lower jaw, the supporting bone of the teeth also experience significant changes.
 The bone quality and bone quantity is compromised when there is a missing tooth.
 The bone is reshaped as part of the healing process.
 Therefore, the shape and height of the remaining bone is lost significantly.
 This is why when dentures are fitted, they tend to become loose.
 The bone loss that is experienced in the lower jaw is far greater than on the upper jaw.
 Bone loss is usually very rapid in the first year hence the need to consider tooth replacement immediately.
-The bone loss will continue over the years and this is why dentures tend to become loose overtime.
+The bone loss will continue over the years and this is why dentures tend to become loose over time.
 The tongue is a strong muscle that can displace a lower denture which is one of the reasons that makes it harder to wear.

 Opt for implant treatment

 One reason to consider dental implants as opposed to dentures is that they can help you to significantly improve your quality of life.
 Dentures can have psychological and social impacts when they become uncomfortable to wear or move around when you speak.